mchilcott/lab-monitor/README.md

   > ```
   > This will fetch the latest verson of our code, as well as the libraries we use for connecting to different sensors, which are loaded as submodules in git
   >
-  > You may also want to generate the documentation with Doxygen (if installed) using
+  > You may also want to generate the code documentation with Doxygen (if installed) using
   > ```
   > doxygen Doxyfile
   > ```